lmarkasovic/order-me/README.md

 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)

-# my-project
+# order-me
 Sample dish ordering app.
-Every customer can order dishes for one or more linked customers.
+Every user can order dishes for one or more linked customers.
 Each customer can add allergens and be notified which dishes have specified allergens.
 Admin can define menu (offers) and eligible dates, add and delete dishes, dish allergens, tags...

 This is a [Moleculer](https://moleculer.services/)-based microservices project.
 Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).